Köppen climate classification

 Classification

-This work used the same criteria for the Köppen classification as Kottek et al. (2006) and the tables below are largely based on the tables in their paper.
-The scheme is described in this section.
+This work used the same criteria for the Köppen climate classification as Kottek et al. (2006) and the tables below are largely based on the tables in their paper.
+The classification scheme is described in this section.

 First and second letter